 - Interdisciplinary applications in economics and finance.

-Derivative Pricing I (BA Management Studies year three option module)
+Derivative Pricing I (BA Management Studies and BSc Accounting and Finance year three)

-Derivative Pricing II (BA Management Studies year three option module)
+Derivative Pricing II (BA Management Studies and BSc Accounting and Finance year three)

 Foundations of Financial Analysis and Investment (MSc Finance; MSc Accounting and Finance; MSc Management, Finance and Accounting)